Electropolishing-Induced Topographic Defects in Niobium: Insights and Implications for Superconducting Radio Frequency Applications: Conclusion

 \section{Conclusion}

-Using WLI and AFM, we investigated the defects resulting from electropolishing on bulk Nb samples.
+Using WLI and AFM, we investigated the grain boundary defects resulting from electropolishing on bulk Nb samples.
 In particular, we characterized the slope angles, and intergrain steps introduced during electropolishing and calculated the associated magnetic field enhancement and superheating field suppression factors within the London theory.
 The results show that the grain boundaries host substantial slope angles and steps that compromise the high-field stability of the Meissner state.
 The estimated magnetic field enhancement and superheating field suppression factors present significant limitations on the electropolished bulk Nb for achieving peak fields near the superheating field.
-The measurements and analysis presented here revealed that the topographic defects hosted by electropolished Nb can account for a much larger degradation of the achievable peak magnetic field, $B_{max}=(\eta/\beta)B_v$, than previously expected based on prior measurements \cite{kubo2015field}.
+The measurements and analysis presented here show that the topographic defects hosted by electropolished Nb can account for a much larger degradation of the achievable peak magnetic field, $B_{max}=(\eta/\beta)B_v$, than previously expected based on prior measurements \cite{kubo2015field}.
+In clean Nb these defects can contribute field degradation factors $\eta \approx 0.8$ and $1/\beta \approx 0.8$ or a combined degradation, possible at grain boundary triple junctions, of $\eta/\beta\approx 0.64$.
+Considering an estimate of the superheating field of $\approx 210~\text{mT}$ (50 MV/m in TESLA-shaped \cite{AuneSuperconducting2000} cavities) these defects can account for a degradation to $B_{max}\approx 170$ mT ($40\, \text{MV/m}$) or a combined degradation $B_{max} \approx 140$ mT (32 MV/m) in some locations.
 This highlights the need for smoother surfaces to achieve field limits near or beyond the superheating field of Nb.
 Defects like these, if present in next-generation SRF cavity materials \cite{valente2016superconducting} or thin film superconductor-insulator-superconductor surfaces, should substantially alter their peak performance and optimal coating parameters \cite{KuboMultilayerReview2016}.

 Electropolishing, despite hosting large slope angles, ultimately produces intergranular step heights comparable in length to the London penetration depth and diffusion length of heat treatments like low-temperature baking and nitrogen infusion.
 Intergranular step heights of this size or smaller are essential to preserve the relative impurity dose near topographic defects with large interior angles where vortex penetration is preferred.
 Ensuring the uniformity of the impurity concentration should enhance the effectiveness of shallow impurity profile surface preparation techniques like low-temperature baking or N-infusion in either the vortex nucleation or hydride precipitation scenarios.
 This reduction in intergranular step height provides a natural explanation for the difference in response of BCP'd and EP'd cavities to low-temperature baking, since the O source is better preserved for the electropolished surface.
 Interestingly, recent works \cite{Parajuli2024MagnetoThermalLimits,Howard2023HFQS} report a form of high-field Q-slope that remains unchanged by holding cavities between 90-150 K, a temperature range expected to encourage hydride growth and exacerbate high-field Q-slope \cite{Barkov2013HydridesAfterTreatments}.
 These observations may favor the vortex penetration scenario.